EqualExperts/ee-tech-interviews-uk/docs/shopping-cart-simplified.md

 You should not find this test to be particularly difficult.
 It is designed to be a straightforward coding exercise, and it should take you no more than 90 minutes.

+## What we are looking for:

+**Test Coverage:** The solution should have excellent unit tests and test coverage.

+**Simplicity:** We value simplicity as an architectural virtue and a development practice.
+Solutions should reflect the difficulty of the assigned task, and should not be overly complex.
+Layers of abstraction, patterns, or architectural features that aren’t called for should not be included.

+**Self-explanatory code:** The solution you produce must speak for itself.
+Multiple paragraphs explaining the solution are a sign that it isn’t straightforward enough to understand purely by reading code, and are not appropriate.

 ## The problem

 As you work through the acceptance criterias, you'll create code to allow a user to add products to a shopping cart,  calculate the total price and then the sales tax for the items contained in the cart.
 As mentioned previously, we are not looking for a command line or a web application, so please just use your tests to drive the code (e.g. class libraries).